-- Existence of the division of Indigenous Knowledge Research and Innovation in the department. - Existing networks on IKS that have been created and availability of other stakeholders in Limpopo. - Availability of researchers / scientist at the agricultural development centres(ADCs) and the extension officers in municipalities. - The existence of knowledgeable farmers and their organisations on diverse IKS practices and innovations. - Availability of indigenous livestock breeds in the province and indigenous vegetables (sometimes regarded as weeds).
-What about availability of indigenous fruits - Limpopo Province as a rural province with 89% of population which is mostly dependent on the use of indigenous resources.
+- Existence of the division of Indigenous Knowledge Research and Innovation in the department. - Existing networks on IKS that have been created and availability of other stakeholders in Limpopo. - Availability of researchers3 / scientist at the agricultural development centres(ADCs)4 and the extension officers in municipalities. - The existence of knowledgeable farmers and their organisations on diverse IKS practices and innovations. - Availability of indigenous livestock breeds in the province and indigenous vegetables (sometimes regarded as weeds). - Limpopo Province as a rural province with 89% of population which is mostly dependent on the use of indigenous resources.